 Read my this guide to know more about this noise, vibration, and lower frequency pressure on the theater room surfaces.
 This is the guide.
 Do Speakers Sound Better On The Floor?

-The bookshelves are very flexible when it comes to installing and bass management.
+In-Depth: The bookshelves are very flexible when it comes to installation and bass management.
 The tower speaker is the best option when you are only using it for music.

 But if you want speakers for movies, music, TV shows, and sports then bookshelf speakers are the best.